aronfischer/top_curriculum/javascript/react-js/router.md

 ## Router

-Now in this lecture we are going to learn a little bit about routing in react.
+In this lecture we are going to learn a little bit about routing in react.
 Until now we have only written one-page applications.
 Once your application has multiple pages you need to set up a reliable routing system to handle the component or page that should be rendered when navigating to a certain route.
 For this we are going to use a package called `react-router-dom`.

 Let's go through it step by step.
 First of all, create a new project using `create-react-app` and get rid of the boilerplate code as you already learned in previous lessons.
 (Just leave the index.js and the App.js files)